Love, Sex, & Disabilities ft. Netflix, Bollywood, & Other Storytellers

 Moreover, as one of my community members pointed out, “Asexualisation is a self-fulfilling prophecy.
 The constant denial of their sexuality makes PwDs insecure about expressing it.
 This restraint is then used to justify the initial assumption, that PwDs are inherently asexual.”

 Remember Masooma from Khaled Hosseini’s And the Mountains Echoed?
-Her beauty was the talk of the town, men hitting on her left right and centre.
+Her beauty was the talk of the town, men gawking at her on the daily.
 Till she suffers a spinal injury that leaves her wheelchair-bound.
 Hosseini makes it so the reader understands the gravity of how much she’s lost in becoming disabled.
 In her final scene, she makes her sister promise two things: to marry Masooma’s fiancé and to abandon her in the desert to avoid becoming a caretaker’s burden.

 Hosseini brutally holds up a mirror to every society that in some degree desexualises people with disabilities.
 Now that Masooma is in a wheelchair, no one is romantically interested in her.
 Her situation is further dire since in being a woman, she was assumed to carry the caregiving responsibilities in her marriage.
 Now that she is the one in need of care, there is no question of marriage since no man is expected to assume caregiving roles for a disabled wife.
-Her disability makes her undesirable, more so as a woman.
+In the real world, a serious illness befalling a wife has a statistically significant impact on the risk of divorce, while a husband’s illness has no such impact.
+Masooma’s disability makes her undesirable, more so as a woman.

 This again is a clever subtle mirror to how families of PwDs view them.
 Clothing is the most obvious manifestation.
 In addition, you’ll find parents using lesser vocabulary or childish terms even for much older persons.
 Example: Chopra’s character asks Barfi to take her to ‘susu’ rather than the ‘toilet’ or ‘restroom’.
 This constant infantilization also helps normalize their exclusion from sex-ed.